evgeny-gridasov/openvpn-otp/README.md

 ```
 The last example (user john) is probably the most typical use case: a first level of authentication of username and password against the LDAP and then a second level of authenitcation using an OTP, which doesn't require a pin, because the LDAP authentication already uses a password.<br>

 **Please note:** the various flags go together, i.e. making the changes only in the openvpn-otp or openvpn-auth-ldap config and not in the client config or vice versa will break the system.
+Also, please make sure that you're using a [forked](https://github.com/guywyers/openvpn-auth-ldap) version of Auth-LDAP plugin.

 HOTP counters initialisation
 ============================